A Model of Christian Charity

-"A Model of Christian Charity" is a sermon by Puritan leader John Winthrop, preached at the Holyrood Church in Southampton before the colonists embarked in the Winthrop Fleet.
+"A Model of Christian Charity" is a sermon of disputed authorship, historically attributed to Puritan leader John Winthrop and possibly written by John Wilson or George Phillips.
 It is also known as "City upon a Hill" and denotes the notion of American exceptionalism.
-The sermon was known by reputation and preserved in contemporaneous manuscript copy held by the New-York Historical Society, but it was not published until the 1830s.
+The sermon was preserved by the New-York Historical Society, but it was not published until the 1830s.